mitranim/mitranim.github.io/templates/posts/warframe-headcanon.md

 ## Feral kavats and Tenno kavats are the animal equivalent of warframes {#kavats}

-{{imgBoxWithLink "/images/warframe/feral_kavat.png" "Feral Kavat" "https://warframe.fandom.com/wiki/Feral_Kavat"}}
+{{imgBoxLink "/images/warframe/feral_kavat.png" "Feral Kavat" "https://warframe.fandom.com/wiki/Feral_Kavat"}}

 On the Orokin Derelict, feral kavats have lived alongside the Infestation for hundreds of years.
 By now, all organic materials aboard, along with many inorganics, have been converted to Infested biomass.
 The kavats survive by feeding on it.
 There have to be repercussions.
 Their supposed "immunity" is not absolute; they've been gradually altered, fur being replaced by scales, tails and shoulders forming something resembling cysts, and so on.
 In Ballas's words: "Transformed, but only just".